 Having a culture of open, responsive communication by well-known representatives engenders the kind of trust that many believe washed away with the last millennium.
 Thankfully, that’s not the case, because that kind of confidence and conviction can keep a customer during the most trying times.

 No matter how hard we try, everyone makes mistakes, and they will eventually affect the customer.
 This being said, even the most hideous mistake can be corrected if the customer knows that it’s a one-off rather than a regular occurrence.
-This can only be proven through constant attention from employees they have confidence in before the slip-up happens.
+This can only be proven through constant attention from employees that customers have confidence in before the slip-up happens.
 A calm voice and reassuring presence can be taught, but believing that the voice on the other end of the phone actually cares about them as people comes from familiarity, not the training room.

 The most effective way to maintain a positive attitude during a crisis is to cultivate it in the office everyday.
 Employees who feel valued as people make the extra effort to go beyond what’s expected.
 They want to invest as much in their career as their career has invested in them.
 It’s a measure of respect and self-worth to know that if the employees weren’t there they would be missed.
 This positive attitude then spills over into everything the employees do and everyone they come in contact with from the start of the day to the end no matter what may happen.
 The customer is in tune with the idea that they, too, would be missed if they were to go elsewhere, and not just because of their investment, because of who they are.
 This kind of relationship can’t be bought, and customers know it.